Yugandhan/Bulls-and-Cows/README.md

 # Bulls-and-Cows

 More to be added.
-Files are there in github is not fully completed.
+Files are in github is not fully completed.

 Thanks,